isx45128227/MongoVsPostgres/documentacio.md

 `psql -h 172.17.0.2 -p 5432 -U docker -d twitter -c "SELECT * FROM tweets WHERE text_tweet LIKE '%#%';"`

-### MongoDB
+### MongoDB docker

 * First of all we download and run MongoDB docker from DockerHub, where I also have te image already created.

 `docker run --name mongotwitter -h mongotwitter -d isx45128227/mongotwitter`

-* It is also created a Dockerfile with the specifications, but the main problem is that the dump database is about 2GB and GitHub doesn't allow me to upload this file.
+* It is also created a Dockerfile with the specifications, but the main problem is that the dump database is about 3GB and GitHub doesn't allow me to upload this file.

 * Later we run our queries using mongo.